Small Businesses Bombarded With Dodgy Marketing Proposals

 Below, I share some recent examples that business owners have shared with me.
 As is the case with many dodgy marketing proposals, both were focused on "business listings" or "local SEO.'

-Before we look at the questionable pitches, let's take a look at how business listings work.
+Before we look at the questionable pitches in more depth, let's take a look at how business listings work.

 In this example a personal trainer in New York City was targeted by a Florida-based marketing business who pitched him on paying them an up front fee and a monthly retainer for getting business listings for him.